Akhilesh64/Image-Segmentation-U-2-Net/README.md

 # U^2-Net (U Square Net)
 Implementation of U^2-Net((U Square Net)) architecture in TensorFlow for salient object detection and segmentation.

-This repository is based on the following paper :
+This repository contains the tensorflow implementation of the below paper.
+The original implementation was done on PyTorch.

 [U^2-Net: Going Deeper with Nested U-Structure for Salient Object Detection](https://arxiv.org/pdf/2005.09007.pdf)